 Anyway, with each meal prepping and cooking we got better.
 We may have to use unorthodox methods and our meals may have ended up looking like the DIY projects of preschoolers, but we made it work!

 P.S.
 This thing here that looks like a ball of anything but food its a very traditional romanian dish, called “bulz” and its crazy delicious!
 The cheese inside, melted on the hot coals, well… trust me, its brilliant!

-In Bulgaria, we had more or less gotten the hang of it (less with the time management but, health!, as we Greeks say.)
+In Bulgaria, we had more or less gotten the hang of it (less with the time management but, health!, as we Greeks say.
 Our meals were more efficiently planned, prepared, and cooked.
 Our amazing team managed to provide food for the whole pack of hungry animals!
-Eh, I mean people and I dare say we made some campers there hangry (both hungry & angry) with all the wonderful smells that were emitting from the grill and our (borrowed) wok.
-We meals included grilled meet and vegetable, chicken with sour cream and mushrooms, a lot of salad in different shapes and mixtures, and even banita, a traditional bulgarian pie with yougurt and sour cream.
+Eh, I mean people and I dare to say we made some campers there hangry (both hungry & angry) with all the wonderful smells that were floating from the grill and our (borrowed) wok.
+Our meals included grilled meet and vegetable, chicken with sour cream and mushrooms, a lot of salad in different shapes and mixtures, and even banitza, a traditional bulgarian pie with yougurt and sour cream.

 However, by the time we reached Greece, weeeellll we could say the temptation of gyros and souvlakia was too much, we succumbed, once or „thrice” (for some of us in the same day – yes, I am one of them).